matthewstyler/ruby-perlin-2D-map-generator/README.md

 Arguments:
   (DESCRIBE | RENDER)  command to run: render prints the map to standard
-                       output using ansi colors, while describe prints each tiles bionome information in the map.
+                       output using ansi colors. describe prints each tiles bionome information in the map, can be combined with the coordinates keyword to print a specific tile.
+                       (permitted: describe, render)

+Keywords:
+  COORDINATES=INT_LIST  Used with the describe command, only returns the given
+                        coordinate tile details

 Options:
       --elevation=float  Adjust each generated elevation by this percent (0 -